AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-customizingviewer/r-html5-zoom-viewer-20-customize-closebutton.md

 ---
 description: Clicking or tapping this button closes the containing web page.
 This button only appears if the closebutton parameter is set to 1.
 You can size, skin, and position this button by using CSS.
-seo-description: Clicking or tapping this button closes the containing web page.
-This button only appears if the closebutton parameter is set to 1.
-You can size, skin, and position this button by using CSS.
-seo-title: Close button

 solution: Experience Manager
 title: Close button
-uuid: 58da2850-4abe-4d24-af30-0e79d9c904e9

 feature: Dynamic Media Classic,Viewers,SDK/API,Zoom
 role: Developer,Business Practitioner
 ---